Bundesautobahn 8

+In 2021, widening from 4 to 6 lanes commenced east of Pforzheim (Enz crossing).
+This involves replacing 7 bridges and constructing a new green bridge for nature.
+Completion is due in 2026, with a cost of 100million euros +.

 Incomplete

 Plans for the section between Pirmasens and Karlsruhe were abandoned in the 1980s.
-Instead of this the B10 from Pirmasens to Landau is being widened.
+Instead of this, the B10 from Pirmasens to Landau is being widened.
 This is not completed as of early 2021.
-Also the Landau - Karlsruhe section was built as a part of A65 in the 90s.
+Also, the Landau - Karlsruhe section was built as a part of A65 in the 90s.